Highlights from this Episode

-The role of the vagus nerve in stimulating the parasympathetic nervous system, otherwise known as rest and digest, to create a sense of calm.
+The vagus nerve’s role in stimulating the parasympathetic nervous system, otherwise known as rest and digest, is to create a sense of calm.

 How to Strengthen the Vagus Tone

-Strengthening the vagal tone allows the person to enter a state of downregulation more efficiently; we do this through pranayama in yoga in ways that are excitatory or grounding.
+Strengthening the vagal tone allows the person to enter a state of downregulation more efficiently; we do this through pranayama in yoga in excitatory or grounding ways.